Labelling guidelines for VQA wines

 These are general guidelines to help you and your suppliers with the design of labels for VQA wines.
 They provide only a summary of detailed and comprehensive rules and are not intended to be relied upon for compliance purposes.
 If you have any questions regarding VQA label requirements, please contact VQA Ontario.

-For VQA requirements, please refer to complete instructions for each wine category in the VQA Regulations (Regulation 406).
+For VQA requirements, please refer to complete instructions for each wine category in the VQA Regulations (Regulation 406) on our Wine Standards page.
 For federal requirements, refer to the Guide to Food Labelling published by the Canadian Food Inspection Agency.

 Please note that these guidelines are for Ontario only, other jurisdictions will have different requirements.